mavlink/mavlink-devguide/en/guide/routing.md

 ## Router Implementation

-The [MAVLink Router](https://github.com/01org/mavlink-router) created by Intel allows to mix-and-match different IP protocols with serial ports and route MAVLink traffic.
+The [MAVLink Router](https://github.com/mavlink-router/mavlink-router) can be used to mix-and-match different IP protocols with serial ports in order to route MAVLink traffic.

 ## Further Information